GiorgiaAuroraAdorni/mighty-controller/README.md

    $ roslaunch mighty-controller task4_controller.launch
    ```

-   A demonstration of the robot behavior, simulatede for 100 seconds, can be found at the following link: [http bla bla](link vero qui).
    The execution of this task can be stopped by terminating the controller with `Ctrl + C`.

-2. The file `bonus.launch` is a launch file that contains the instruction to configure the node `task5_controler.py`, that executes the previous task, but this time simulating two or more robots at once.
+2. The file `bonus.launch` is a launch file that contains the instruction to launch the same node of the previous task: it executes the `task4._controller.py`, but this time simulating two or more robots at once.
    In order to see the Thymio moving in Gazebo run the command:

    ```sh
    $ roslaunch mighty-controller bonus.launch
    ```

-   A demonstration of the robots behavior, simulatede for 100 seconds, can be found at the following link: [http bla bla](link vero qui).
    The execution of this task can be stopped by terminating the controller with `Ctrl + C`.
+   A demonstration of the robot behavior can be found at the following link: [bonus task](https://youtu.be/ErVaC6nk9DU).